hyphacoop/hypha.coop/_openings/ops-coordinator.md

 ## Compensation

-Annual rate of $25,000, with basic benefits. <a href="https://handbook.hypha.coop/compensation-benefits.html">See our Handbook</a> for an explanation of the benefits provided to part-time employees.
+Annual rate of $25,000 CAD, with basic benefits. <a href="https://handbook.hypha.coop/compensation-benefits.html">See our Handbook</a> for an explanation of the benefits provided to part-time employees.

 ## Hours and contract term